Skip to content

 $298 $280

 Reducing the cap on the home mortgage interest deduction would increase taxes primarily for high-income taxpayers.
 The largest tax increase would fall on taxpayers in the top 1 percent.
 They would see their after-tax incomeAfter-tax income is the net amount of income available to invest, save, or consume after federal, state, and withholding taxes have been applied—your disposable income.
-Companies and, to a lesser extent, individuals, make economic decisions in light of how they can best maximize after-tax income. fall by 0.62 percent.
+Companies and, to a lesser extent, individuals, make economic decisions in light of how they can best maximize their earnings. fall by 0.62 percent.
 A small number of taxpayers in the middle quintiles would see a tax increase, but it would average less than one-tenth of 1 percent.

 Change in after-tax income by quintile from Capping the Home Mortgage Interest Deduction at $500,000 of Acquisition Debt